 Strauss Scholarship

-This scholarship is awarded to a math major with exceptional ability and interest in mathematics.
-It covers in-state tuition for the Fall-Spring following the Spring in which the award is made.
+The Strauss Scholarship is awarded to a math major with exceptional ability and interest in mathematics.

 The scholarship, first awarded in 1989, is named after Ron Strauss, a professor in the Mathematics Department who after an earlier research career in dynamical systems turned with great energy and dedication to education and the history of mathematics.
 He died in 1978 while serving as Undergraduate Chair of the Mathematics Department.